This post may contain affiliate links. Read our disclosure here.

 Take group lessons

 For certain instruments, group lessons may be cheaper than individual lessons.
-This kind of lesson is often taught at a music school, so look around in your area to see if this is an option.
+This kind of lesson is often taught at a music school or college, so look around in your area to see if this is an option.
+I see a lot of programs offering group string lessons especially!

 Barter for lessons